jwoodrow99/fvc-cli/README.md

 * save
   * Example: ```fvc save <message>```
   * Description: Saves a new log in your archive.
+Message must be in quotations.

 * info
   * Example: ```fvc info```